Welcome to Pretend to Be Poor

 Why would anyone pretend to be poor?
 The idea sounds no fun, miserly, and decidedly un-American.
 But I would ask, “Why pretend to be rich?” if in fact you are not.
 This is the lifestyle of many today, and it’s making them poor.

 An ancient proverb addressed two common financial paths:

 “There is one who pretends to be rich, but has nothing; Another pretends to be poor, and has great wealth” (Proverbs 13:7).

 In our culture the standard of living has risen to an expensive lifestyle that just two generations ago would’ve been considered lavish.
 People aren’t setting out to be extravagant, but the new “normal” calls people to live beyond their means.
 Meanwhile the burden of debt and the never-enough nature of materialism have left people stressed, depressed, and confused.
 We want to dismantle some of the lies we’ve been sold and help people return to a path of reasonable living and real wealth (which of course isn’t just about money).

 One way to explain the idea is to introduce ourselves.
 We are Neil and Kalie, an engineer and a stay-at-home mom with two young children.
-Right now we are easily and comfortably allocating over 60% of our income to:
+Right now we are allocating over 60% of our income to: